Wo0fle/Wo0fle/README.md

 - Hello, I'm Woofle, A.K.A.
 Seby
 - random things will be coded
 - Learning Java in school
-- Learning HaxeFlixel on my own
+- Learning HaxeFlixel and HTML/CSS on my own
-- Accidentally learned some Javascript, so I'll probably continue with that???
 - Check out all my stuff at this link!
   - https://linktr.ee/sebyamador